cathay4t/blog/content/posts/nispor_intro.md

 ## How it looks like

-The output of `npc bond99` would be:
+The output of `npc iface bond99` would be:

 ```yaml
 ---